DEATH OF HENRY III - Edward I, the hammer of the Scots, came to the throne of England.

 De Brus Family - From the Conquest to 1272

-Showing the male line at Skelton Castle and the Annandale line to the
+Showing the male line at Skelton Castle ending in only females

-To the daughter, Agnes and her husband Walter de Fauconberg:-
+1. To the daughter, Agnes and her husband Walter de Fauconberg:-

 The castle of Skelton with the Park around the castle.
 The profits of the boats at Coatham and Redcar.

 Rights and royalties appertaining to the village of Skelton.

 The manor of Marske, Redcar, Upleatham, Stanghow and Gerrick.